MelphiliusLee/Rose-Period/README.md

 ## 🏆 Accomplishments that we're proud of
 - Developing an accurate **period prediction algorithm** with accuracy 93.3%.
-- Building a conversational **AI-powered chatbot** tailored for women’s health.
+- Building a conversational **AI-powered chatbot** that provides personalized support, leveraging each user’s unique health data to address their specific needs and concerns related to women’s health.
 - Crafting a user-friendly design focused on comfort and simplicity.
 - Addressing a critical gap in **women’s health technology** with a meaningful solution.

 ---

 ## 🎓 What we learned
+- How to effectively integrate **machine learning** into real-time apps.
 - The importance of **user-centric design** for health-related applications.
-- How to effectively integrate **machine learning** into real-time apps.
 - The power of **collaboration** and rapid problem-solving in a hackathon environment.
 - A deeper understanding of **women’s health challenges** and how technology can provide solutions.